 If you wish, you can decide not to give the student permission to participate in any research studies.
 If he or she is not permitted to participate, there are still other ways to earn PECs.
 These include (a) writing summaries of published research reports found in the UIC library, and (b) volunteering to be interviewed or tested by another psychology student who is learning how to conduct an interview or give a psychological test.
 These alternatives do not involve participating in research, and have already been described to the student in the class handout entitled "The Psychology Experience Credit (PEC) Requirement for Psychology 100: Information for Students."
 If the student did not receive this handout, he/she may ask the course instructor for a copy.
-This document is also available on the Psychology Department's main web page, by clicking "Research," then clicking "Subject Pool," then clicking "The Psychology Experience Credit Requirement for Psychology 100 Students."
+The form is also accessible on the Psychology Department web site (click on Department then Human Subjects, then Subject Pool).